What can I use to fix a crack in a fiberglass shower stall?

 On a side note: I am in the process of making and marketing a "miracle" fiberglass cleaning product that easily removes soap scum, stains, and scuffs from fiberglass.
 MUCH easier and more economical than any product you can presently buy.
 I've extensively researched it and am going to unleash the product to the public in about two more months!
 Will I make millions?
 Possibly - I sure hope so.
 It IS a superior product and different than any other presently available - We'll see!

 You can get a fiberglass repair kit from the hardware store.
 I fixed a big hole in my tub at one time, which held until we were able to replace the tub years later.
-It will be a noticeable repair, but will make the shower fully functional.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.